unlocked

 Spanish

-Word unlock is considered uncommon in modern English.
+Word unlocked is considered rare in modern English.

 Definitions